alexluecke/movie-theatre-fun/README.md

 # Testing

 Install Karma `sudo npm install -g karma-cli`.
-Run `karma start` and connect to the service by visitingthe supplied address in a browser.
+Run `karma start` and connect to the service by visiting the supplied address in a browser.
 Once connected to the server, use `karma run` in another terminal to run the tests.

 ----